tarfin-labs/laravel-spatial/README.md

 }
 ```

-Either way you will get the following output for the location casted field:
+Either way, you will get the following output for the location casted field:

 ```json
 {